MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 ### My Brainstorming Process ⭐

 Before I reached out to my eventual supervisor, I privately brainstormed a few ideas that I thought would be interesting.
-For each idea I'd brainstormed, I made a one page document for myself that outlined:

-- A brief description of the problem I was trying to solve

-- What _my_ solution might look like
+For each idea I'd brainstormed, I made a one page document for myself with a brief description of the problem I was trying to solve and what my solution might look like.

-- What the deliverables might be

 Here is a picture of the **REAL** document I created for myself while brainstorming: